ekstremedia/angular-quickstart/readme.md

 Angular files are in `src/ang/` (`controllers.js`, `directives.js`, `filters.js`, `locale.js`, `services.js` and `routes.js`).
 The angular views are found in `src/ang/views/`.

 CSS files are found in `src/css/`, check `master.scss`.
-Wen running a dev server, webpack will compile the scss files and push it into the server, so you dont have to refresh to see the update.
+When running a dev server, webpack will compile the scss files and push it into the server, so you dont have to refresh to see the update.
 Awesome?
 I know.

 In `public/`, the index.html file have set a `<base href="/">` tag, you might want to edit that to your structure.
 This is to make the html5provider work, so you dont end up with hashbangs (#) in your urls.